 Lactation counseling visits are normally between the hours of 9am-5pm, but I am sometimes able to schedule visits outside those hours so you can get the help you need quickly.

-Our birth doula clients receive a free lactation counseling & infant feeding session with their package
+Our birth doula clients receive a complimentary lactation counseling & infant feeding session with their package

 Preparing to Breastfeed